epfl-ada/ada-2023-project-klech/README.md

 Instructions below

 1. Title
-Man vs LLMachine: Comparing Human and ChatGPT Wikispeedia Strategy
+Man vs LLMachine: A Comparison of Human and LLM Wikispeedia Strategy

-2. Abstract
+3. Abstract
 LLMs are trained to interact as humans do, but do they think like humans as well?
-To answer this question, we will enlist ChatGPT as a participant in Wikispeedia and evaluate its performance across the most popular origin-goal page pairs played by humans.
-Our analysis will first parse ChatGPT's decisions for human 'readability' - that is, we will employ word embeddings, TF-IDF vectorization on page content, and auxiliary prompts to determine if we, as humans, can justify ChatGPT's chosen paths.
-Next, we will compare ChatGPT's paths to human paths, measuring levels of similarity in navigation decisions, time-to-goal, learning rate, and rates of 'course correction', thereby gauging how closely ChatGPT emulates human strategization.
+To answer this question, we will enlist Falcon 7B as a participant in Wikispeedia and evaluate its performance across the most popular origin-goal page pairs played by humans.
+Our analysis will first parse Falcon 7B's decisions for human 'readability' - that is, we will employ word embeddings, TF-IDF vectorization on page content, and auxiliary prompts to determine if we, as humans, can justify Falcon 7B's chosen paths.
+Next, we will compare Falcon 7B's paths to human paths, measuring levels of similarity in navigation decisions, time-to-goal, learning rate, and rates of 'course correction', thereby gauging how closely Falcon 7B emulates human strategization.
 Given the extension of Wikispeedia to the domain of human information organization, these results will also measure how effectively ChatGPT can emulate human semantic relations.

-3. Research Questions
+4. Research Questions
 In the context of Wikispeedia:
-- Does ChatGPT pursue page-paths that are sensical to human researchers?
+- Does Falcon 7B pursue page-paths that are sensical to human researchers?
-- Can ChatGPT explain its Wikispeedia decisions in a way that is sensical to human researchers?
+- Can Falcon 7B explain its Wikispeedia decisions in a way that is sensical to human researchers?
-- Does ChatGPT employ the same 'zoom-out' to hub, 'zoom-in' to spoke strategy as humans?
+- Does Falcon 7B employ the same 'zoom-out' to hub, 'zoom-in' to spoke Wikispeedia strategy as humans?
-- How does ChatGPT's success time compare to human players?
+- How does Falcon 7B's rounds-to-target compare to human players?
-- To what extent does ChatGPT's strategy and performance change over successive games with the same origin-goal pair?
+- To what extent does Falcon 7B's strategy and performance change over successive games with the same origin-goal pair?
-- How often does ChatGPT 'backtrack' and/or abandon a game attempt compared to humans?
+- How often does Falcon 7B 'backtrack' compared to humans?

 4. Proposed Additional Datasets
-The primary external dataset for this project will be ChatGPT's selected paths in Wikispeedia games.
+The primary external dataset for this project will be composed of the paths Falcon 7B selects when presented with the Wikispeedia game.
-These will be developed using a stable, curated prompt deployed iteratively in the OpenAI API in Python, for which we have already developed a proof-of-concept.
+This data will be developed using a stable, curated prompt deployed iteratively via a HuggingFace Transformers API in Python and Google Collab.
+Our proposed prompt is: "Which concept is closest to <GOAL_CONCEPT> in the following set: <LINK_1>, <LINK_2>, ..., <LINK_N> ?"

 5. Methods
 TF-IDF vectorization